rtodd001/PresidentailDataAnalysis/README.md

 ## Phase 2: Data Cleaning & EDA
 ###### (Due March 1, 2020) Simran and Wesley

 SurveyUSA is not very organized and has multiple tables of unique questions.
 All of the tables have the same name so our robot can not scrape the data in a very meaningful way.
 Our scraper reads all the tables as one big table.
 We create a Python script in JupyterLab to clean the data and seperate it into the 34 different tables.
+Additionally, the tables are multi-indexed but the scraper sees it as data.
+We have to remove the indeces after running the split script.
+When reading the data sets for EDA, we must run a re-indexing script.
 In each survey folder there is one csv file named surveyusa1/2/3/4.csv with the raw data, and 34 other survey_#.csv files with the separated, reordered, and cleaned data.

 We go through all of our data (from both FourThirtyEight and SurveyUSA), perform EDA on the most relavent data for our topic, and visualize our data using different graphing techniques such as scatterplots and bar graphs.